 Birthplace to the ancient Indus valley civilisation, the Indus river holds immense historical significance.

 The country of India got its name from this great river.
 It is considered one of the seven sacred rivers in India.

 The river begins its 3,180 km long journey from the Tibetan plateau of the Kailash Mountain range near lake Mansarovar.

-It flows afterwards through Ladakh towards Gilgit-Baltistan region and southward into Pakistan and finally unites with the Arabian sea near Karachi.
+It flows afterward through Ladakh towards the Gilgit-Baltistan region and southward into Pakistan and finally unites with the Arabian sea near Karachi.